 Kodak Ektar 100 and Kodak Portra 400 35mm Film

-Kodak Ektar 100 is a bit slower but has extreme dynamic range, is especially useful in mixed light and can still bring the shot home despite my mistakes.
+Kodak Ektar 100 is a bit slower but has extreme dynamic range, is especially useful in mixed light and will always bring the shot home.

 My Video Gear